Zachariah Connell: Zachariah Connell: The Individual

-It is much to be regretted that no picture or silhouette of Zachariah exists.
+No picture or silhouette of Zachariah exists.
 He was described as a typical Scotch Sandy with red hair, brown eyes and a florid complexion.
 He stood about five feet, nine inches tall, straight "as a popular, wrong and muscular and possess of a constitution that could endure the severest hardship."
 He was a man of considerable intellectual ability, "gifted with splendid business judgement, and enjoyed the confidence and esteem of all his fellow citizens."
 He was considered eccentric, primarily because he never registered to vote in the Borough.
 His refusal to vote, however, was not due to any lack of interest in politics or town affairs, but to his desire that the citizens of the town might feel free to govern themselves without interference or influence from himself.
 Zachariah refused to consume alcohol, even though it was freely imbibed by all classes of people (especially whiskey).